Reading Time — 10 minutes

 A 30-year mortgage spreads payments over more time than a 15-year loan, resulting in lower monthly payments.
 This can help you qualify for a higher loan amount, though you'll pay more interest over time.

-5. Shop lower cost neighborhoods
+5. Shop lower-cost neighborhoods

 Home prices vary significantly by location.
 Expanding your search to include more affordable neighborhoods can dramatically increase your options within your budget.

-House affordability calculator vs. prequalification vs. preapproval
+House affordability calculator vs prequalification vs preapproval

 Understanding the difference between these three tools can help you navigate the home-buying process more effectively.